-Chicken stir-fried with fresh basil and Thai flavors is weeknight cooking at its best: Cook in 15 minutes and serve with rice noodles.
+Chicken stir-fried with fresh basil and Thai garlic sauce is weeknight cooking at its best: Cook in 15 minutes and serve with rice noodles.

 I’ve been cooking versions of this recipe repeatedly over certain chapters of my life, and the fact that it’s still on rotation says a lot about how good it is.